parthmeht/allegiant_challenge/README.md

 __Customer Search__

 localhost:3000 - This url will a page where we will displayed a customer table and we will be able to perform search operations on that table.

+__UI/UX Design Challenge__

+localhost:3000/#!/profile - Gives you a profile view of a customer.